Posted on 4/10/2018 in Web Development

 Redundant Load Balancers?

 One final note before we get to the configurations.
 When we configure multiple web servers, a load balancer is used to split traffic between them and seamlessly route traffic to a working instance if one instance becomes unavailable.
 But what if the load balancer goes down?
 While this type of hardware very rarely fails, consider that a load balancer is just another piece of hardware running in an availability zone.
 If the availability zone containing your load balancer loses power, the second web server in the other availability zone isn’t of much use, is it?
 For this reason, placing load balancers in two different availability zones is recommended if uptime is of utmost importance.
-Adding a load balancer only adds about $20 to the monthly cost, but it does require DNS failover.
+Adding a load balancer only adds about $20 to the monthly cost, but it does require a DNS failover.
 If your current DNS provider doesn’t provide failover service, Amazon’s Route53 DNS service does.